Sony to cut TV, smartphone lineup; sees growth in PlayStation, image sensors

 With cost cuts on the way in some divisions, Sony is also not planning to renew its FIFA soccer sponsorship contract next year, people familiar with the matter told Reuters.

-Under its new three-year electronics business plan, Sony said it was aiming to boost sales for its videogame division by a quarter to as much as 1.6 trillion yen ($13.6 billion).
-It said that will be helped by personalized TV, video and music distribution services that should lift revenue per paying user.
+Under its new three-year electronics business plan, Sony said it was aiming to boost sales for its videogame division by a quarter to as much as 1.6 trillion yen ($13.6 billion)(8.68 billion pounds).
+It said that will be helped by personalised TV, video and music distribution services that should lift revenue per paying user.

 At its devices division, which houses its image sensor business, Sony said sales could increase 70 percent to as much as 1.5 trillion yen.
 Sony's sensor sales are already robust, with Apple using them in its iPhones while Chinese handset manufacturers are increasingly adopting them.